xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 ![mLDP + FA_image_1.1.jpg]({{site.baseurl}}/images/mLDP + FA_image_1.1.jpg)

-In the above P2MP scenario there are 2 receivers, PE3 and PE2 and PE1 the root.
+In the above P2MP scenario there are 2 receivers, PE3 and PE2 and the root PE1.
 The Label Mapping (LM) starts from the receiver.
 P3 initiaties the LM with P node and moves to the root (PE1).

-The message contains the type P2MP, the root and the Opaque value.
-There is a local label exchange between PE and P to receive traffic on this tree.
-This creates a leg from PE3 to P to PE1 and when a new receiver comes, PE2 will do the similar Label Mapping and this Opaque value will remain same for the single given tree.
+The message contains the type P2MP, the root and the opaque value.
+There is a local label exchange between PE3 and P to receive traffic on this tree.
+This creates a leg from PE3 to P to PE1 and when a new receiver comes, PE2 will do the similar Label Mapping and this opaque value will remain same for the single given tree.
 P already has the information from the tree that was created and will simply add a branch to PE2 to join that tree.
 This is how the P2MP tree is created.

 When traffic flows, it starts from the root downstream to the receivers which is reverse direction of the signaling and it is similar to the traditional use of PIM.